gelleicsaba/btrend/README.md

 The dummy.txt in here contains almost every type of examples.

+## VS Code syntax highlight with todo-highlight extension

+Install the todo-highlight extension in VS Code, and copy the following settings as todo-highlight settings.json.

 ## Speed up your basic program with Blitz

 The basic programs are very slow in general that's why it is recommended to speed up.\